Every September, the City of Oklahoma City gives you the opportunity to change your participation in EMSA’s EMSAcare program.

 The program was created because the cost to provide reliable service was growing faster than the City’s general fund budget could afford.

 Without EMSAcare, the difference between the cost of operating an efficient and available ambulance services and the revenue brought in by EMSA would be millions of dollars.
 As the population ages, these costs will continue to rise.

 1. Medicare and Medicaid have capped reimbursement for ambulance services at levels below the cost of providing the service.
 In 2009 these patients represent over half of all EMSA transports.

-2. Approximately 21% of those transported to hospitals in 2009 weren’t insured or were unable to pay.
+2. About 21 percent of those transported to hospitals in 2009 weren’t insured or were unable to pay.